mattiaf/EURef/README.md

 * Which European countries accept more refugees?
 Is there any correlation with the economic situation of the countries itself?
 * Do refugees tend to go to countries where there is already a community of immigrants from their home nation?

+## R
 The R folder includes the codes used for analysing the data.

+## D3
 The D3 folder includes the scripts used for the online visualizations.

+### Credits
+These visualizations could have not existed without the amazing online tutorials by Mike Bostock, such as Let's Make a Map (http://bost.ocks.org/mike/map/)